obeezzy/dubois/README.md

 <img alt='Robot' src='https://github.com/obeezzy/dubois/blob/master/docs/images/robot.png' width='96' height='96'>
 </div>

-Dubois (*pronounced "doob" + "WAA"*) is a DIY robot.
+**Dubois** (*pronounced "doob" + "WAA"*) is a DIY robot.
 It is designed to be fully customizable and modular, making it easy to upgrade (or downgrade) if you need to.
 Dubois allows you to build a robot from scratch without having to follow strict guidelines or using specific parts.
 It grants the creator full control of the building process.
 These principles can be applied to tiny cheap affordable robots and bigger more sophisticated ones.

 # Features
 ### Current
 - Full motion control through the web client
 - Headlight control
+- Buzzer control
+- Indicator control
+- Extensive *oscillator* library for various flash and beep patterns

 ### Future
 - Speed control through PWM
+- More oscillators!
 - Recording, taking snapshots and streaming video through Raspberry Pi camera
 - Motion detection
-- Obstacle detection
-- Sensor support
+- Sensor support through connected ADC
-- Measure battery life and notify user when battery levels drop.
+- Battery life meter
-- Add AI so it can be commanded through voice.
+- Voice-activated AI

 # Getting started
 ## Setup Wi-Fi and SSH.